Grand Army Ending, Explained

 Sid

-While the outing took the choice away from him, it ultimately proves to be a good thing for Sid.
-At the end of the season, he has been accepted into Harvard and has begun a relationship with Victor (August Blanco Rosenstein).
+While the outing took the choice away from him, it ultimately proved to be a good thing for Sid.
+At the end of the season, he was accepted into Harvard and began a relationship with Victor (August Blanco Rosenstein).
 His father sends him a congratulatory message for his admission, indicating that his conservation Hindu family is at least willing to talk to him.
 The first step is always the most important.

 Jayson

-Despite all their attempts, the student movement doesn’t achieve much, and Owen is still suspended from Grand Army.
+Despite all their attempts, the student movement doesn’t achieve much, and Owen is still suspended from the Grand Army.
 On the day of the performance, Jayson uses the biggest stage allocated to him to make a statement.
-In the presence of his family and hundreds of others, he puts his saxophone down and places a pair of black tapes over his mouth, symbolically protesting against the school administration and society at large for the oppressive and derogatory treatment of the students of color.
+In the presence of his family and hundreds of others, he puts his saxophone down.
+He places a pair of black tapes over his mouth, symbolically protesting against the school administration and society at large for the oppressive and derogatory treatment of the students of color.

 Leila